zalmoxisus/mobx-remotedev/README.md

 ### How to handle async actions

 Use `runInAction` and don't forget about the second / third parameter which will be `this` if you're using arrow functions.
+If you don't want to specify it, set the `global` parameter to `true`.
 [Example](https://github.com/zalmoxisus/mobx-remotedev/blob/master/examples/counter/stores/appState.js#L14)

+### How to show actions for nested classes / observables

+Just set the `global` parameter to `true` like `remotedev(store, { global: true })`.
+If you want more details about the nested tree, see [#5](https://github.com/zalmoxisus/mobx-remotedev/pull/5).

 ## LICENSE